tim3dman/dotfiles/README.md

 swaybar, swaylock, waybar, yofi and various other applications.

 ## Archlinux
-This is a Thinkpad t470 using
-uefi, systemd-boot with full disk encryption.
+This is a Thinkpad t470 laptop using uefi, systemd-boot with full disk encryption.
 LVM for the partitioning with separate root, home, var, data and swap partitions.